Attorneys for Stay at Home Parents and Divorce in St. Charles, IL

 In general, spousal maintenance is intended to minimize the negative financial impact of a divorce on the lower-wage-earning spouse and assist the lower wage earning spouse in maintaining a standard of living similar to the one enjoyed during the marriage.
 As such, spousal maintenance is tailor-made for divorces involving stay at home parents.
 The law recognizes that one parent may have foregone a career in order to care for the family and the household, and returning to the workforce immediately may not be possible.

 In Illinois, once a judge determines that spousal support is warranted, the amount and duration of an alimony/maintenance award is determined using a statutory calculation based on the gross income of both parties and the length of the marriage.
 If one parent does not make any income (as is the case with most stay at home parents) the calculation is simple.
 The stay at home spouse would receive 30% of the gross income of the wage-earning spouse.
 For example, if your spouse makes $150,000 a year in gross income, your alimony award would be $50,000 a year.
 In addition, if the stay at home parent is awarded residential responsibility of the child(ren), he or she would receive child support in addition to alimony.
 The amount of the child support is also determined by statutory formula.

 Contact Our Kane County Divorce Attorneys

-If you are a stay at home parent considering a divorce or already involved in the divorce process, contact Shaw Family Law, P.C. by calling 630-584-5550 to schedule a free consultation.
+If you are a stay at home parent considering a divorce or already involved in the divorce process, contact Shaw Sanders, P.C. by calling 630-584-5550 to schedule a free consultation.
 We will discuss your situation and advise you of your legal rights and options.
 Our firm is located in St. Charles, IL and we work with clients in Geneva, Batavia, St. Charles, Elgin, Aurora and throughout Kane, DuPage, DeKalb, and Kendall Counties.